ddayin/TechInterview-Unity/00_Unity/ObjectPooling.md

 }
 ```

-In this example, prefab refers to the GameObject that will be used to create the objects in the pool. poolSize determines the initial size of the pool.
-The GetPooledObject() method retrieves an inactive object from the pool, and
+You would attach this script to an empty GameObject in your scene and assign the prefab of the object you want to pool to the prefab variable in the inspector.
+Then you can call GetObjectFromPool() to retrieve objects from the pool and ReturnObjectToPool() to return them to the pool when you're done with them.